konfig-dev/sportmonks-sdks/csharp/docs/OddsApi.md

 <a name="bookmakersbyfixtureid"></a>
 # **BookmakersByFixtureId**
-> OddsBookmakersByFixtureIdResponse BookmakersByFixtureId (string version, int fixtureId)
+> OddsBookmakersByFixtureIdResponse BookmakersByFixtureId (int fixtureId, string version = null)

 By Fixture ID